vandermesis/Kolorofon/README.md

 - [x] Add Game Over screen with user score
 - [x] Make welcome screen with start game and difficulty levels
 - [x] Add animation to Start Menu
-- [ ] Allow user to set his name and persist his data
-- [ ] Add pause game functionality
+- [ ] Manage app didEnterBackground cases
-- [ ] Connect with Apple Game Center
+- [x] Connect with Apple Game Center
+- [x] Save user scores to Game Center leaderboards
+- [x] Separate leaderboards for each difficulty level
 - [x] Add difficulty levels (more/less colors to choose from, different range of colors error)
 - [ ] Change default sounds of xylophone to something better
-- [ ] Tailor UI and UX
+- [x] Tailor UI and UX
 - [x] Unit Tests

 ## What is needed